JackDougherty/jack-site/_pages/educ309.md

 ### Tues Oct 15
 - No class: Trinity Day
+- Work on completing 3 interviews and writing transcripts before the end of the day

 ### Thur Oct 17: Finding Patterns Across Our Interviews
 - workshop in class